 If UK governments address these issues and implement our recommendations, then more lives will be saved from breast cancer and the lives of those living with it will be improved.

 How can you help?

 There are three ways you can help us.
-If you have 2 minutes send a pre-written email to your politician, if you have 5 minutes send a pre-written letter to your local newspaper, and if you have longer, go and visit your local politician in person.
+If you have two minutes send a pre-written email to your politician, if you have five minutes send a pre-written letter to your local newspaper, and if you have longer, go and visit your local politician in person.
 We’ve made a guide to help you do this.

 The more strongly you can demonstrate you feel about an issue, the more effective your actions will be: